turingschool/mkfriend/README.md

 Importing Data
 --------------

-The best way to populate your locate database is with real thoughtbottles.
-Use the `thoughtbot:populate` Rake task to do this:
+The best way to populate your locate database is with real Turing students.
+Use the `turing:populate` Rake task to do this:

-    % rake thoughtbot:populate
+    % rake turing:populate

 It reads data from `config/people.yml`.
 If you change the data in that file, re-run the rake task and it will change the existing records (unless you change the slug, like `pat-brisbin`).
 So if you change something in `config/people.yml`, just push it to Heroku and run:

-    heroku run rake thoughtbot:populate
+    heroku run rake turing:populate

 Voila, your changes are live.

-If you have fun facts that you'd like to share with the other thoughtbottles, add it under the `trivia` key in `config/people.yml`.
-For an example, look under "gabe-berke-williams" in `config/people.yml`.

 Guidelines
 ----------